M4 bus lane

 The M4 bus lane was a 3.5 mi bus lane on the eastbound (London-bound) carriageway of the M4 motorway between Heathrow Airport and central London.
 It operated between junction 3 (A312) to the start of the elevated 2-lane section near Brentford.
-The lane, which had no intermediate junctions, was reserved for buses, coaches, motorbikes, emergency vehicles and licensed taxis but not mini-cabs.
+The lane, which had no intermediate junctions, was reserved for buses, coaches, motorbikes, emergency vehicles and licensed taxis (but not minicabs).

 It was positioned in Lane 3 on the motorway, causing bus drivers to switch lanes between 1 mile and 500 yards before the lane started.

 The lane opened as a pilot in June 1999 and was made permanent in 2001.
 It was suspended during December 2010 using an 18-month Experimental Traffic Order after which it was reinstated temporarily for the 2012 London Olympics.
 It has since been scrapped permanently.